sanathNU/HelloRust/Macro Trait.md

 - [ ] **Trait for Complex Geometry Calculations**
   Problem: Create a trait `Shape` with methods `area` and `perimeter`.
 Implement this trait for `Triangle` and `Rectangle`.
 Ensure each implementation correctly calculates the area and perimeter based on the shape's properties.
 - [ ] **Combining Traits and Generics**
-  Problem: Define two traits: `Printable` and `Area`.
-Implement a struct `ShapePrinter` that uses a generic type bound by both `Printable` and `Area`.
+  Problem: Define two traits: `Describe` and `Area`.
+Implement a struct `ShapePrinter` that uses a generic type bound by both `Describe` and `Area`.
 Create a method that prints the shape's area and description.
 - [ ] **Default Trait Implementation**
   Problem: Design a trait `DefaultArea` with a default implementation of `area` that returns a constant value.
 Implement this trait for a struct `Square`, overriding the default `area` method.
-- [ ] **Trait for Calculating Perimeter**
-  Problem: Create a trait `Perimeter` with a method `perimeter`.
-Implement this trait for `Circle` and `Rectangle`.
-Write a generic function that takes any shape implementing `Perimeter` and returns its perimeter.
 - [ ] **Using Trait Objects**
-  Problem: Define a trait `Shape` with a method `area`.
-Implement this trait for `Circle` and `Rectangle`.
-Create a function that accepts a `&dyn Shape` trait object and prints the area of the shape.
+  Problem: Define a trait `Reportable` with methods for generating a textual report.
+Implement this trait for various data types, including a `User` struct and a `Product` struct.
+Write a function that accepts a trait object `&dyn Reportable` and generates a comprehensive report based on the data type.